I’ve done the Reeves Brook Loop Trail at least 4 times in Harriman State Park. It’s one of the more popular and beginner friendly trails in the park.

 - Bring plenty of water and good hiking gear.

 In late May, I was moving up the ladder of trail running and challenging myself to do longer routes.
-The option to explore this route came and though I didn’t know of any trails in Harriman State Park, I chose this one because it seemed to be the most popular.
+The option to explore this route came and though I didn’t know of any trails in Harriman State Park, I chose this one because it seemed to be the most popular (which it actually is).

 1) The first part of this trail (red) is pretty scenic and about a 1-2 miles long.
 It’s nice to walk or jog through it.
 You’ll cross a nice swimming hole and river when you begin.

-2) As you turn right on the orange trail (right), the incline is going to become a little more steeper.
+2) As you turn right on the orange trail (right), it’ll feel a bit like you’re bushwhacking and the incline is going to become a little more steeper.
 But it won’t last long (this part of the trail is very short).

 3) Then you’ll get to the blue trail and that will take you through the most scenic part of the Reeves Brook Loop Trail, which includes a nice overlook (right) and shortly after that a 50 foot descent which you will have to carefully climb down.
 I found it extremely fun but some people might be intimidated by it.
 Either way, take your time here.

 4) Very shortly after you descent, you will make a right to the white trail (it’s easy to miss, so be aware of that).
-The white trail will zig zag downhill for the most part and have you complete the loop.
+The white trail will have many switch backs downhill for the most part and have you complete the loop.

 I found this route very fun to run through in most parts.
 The trail markers were pretty easy to spot so I never really got lost.
 It’s much more beginner friendly.